JamesWheadon/blogue-server/README.md

 ### Challenges

--   Difficulties with unit testing on complicated functions
+-   Difficulties with testing on complicated functions
+-   Coming across numerous bugs and errors while setting up server

 ## Bugs
 -   No known bugs.
 The following bugs were encountered during the process and fixed: delete method would delete posts even if postID given did not have a match in the data